geometor/graphs/README.md

-# Dynamics on Graphs Explorer
+# Mutation Explorer for Simple Graphs

 This repository is currently a sandbox for mathematical investigations into exceptional structures and dynamics on graphs.